 According to the Anxiety and Depression Association of America (ADAA), anxiety disorders affect up to 40 million American adults.
-Although these disorders are mainly treatable, just 37% of people receive any form of treatment.
-Common anxiety disorders include Panic Disorder, Generalized Anxiety Disorder, Post Traumatic Stress Disorder, Obsessive Compulsive Disorder, and Social Anxiety Disorder.
+Although treatments exist for these disorders, just 37% of people receive any form of remedy.
+Common anxiety disorders include:

-In recent years, marijuana has been cited as a potential treatment for anxiety disorders.
-Although most people associate any healing benefits with cannabinoids such as THC and CBD, it could be weed’s terpenes that are doing the heavy lifting.
-Certainly, terpenes work in conjunction with cannabinoids and flavonoids to help you.
-The ‘entourage effect’ refers to the theory that marijuana’s compounds work better together than in isolation.
+In recent years, cannabis has been cited as a potential treatment for anxiety disorders.
+Although most people associate any benefits with cannabinoids such as THC and CBD, terpenes have also shown potential.

 Terpenes: What Are They?

-Plants evolved terpenes to keep herbivores away, while also attracting predators that feast on common plant pests.
-Marijuana has high levels of terpenes which contribute to the entourage effect.
 One of the most commonly cited scientific papers for terpenes’ medical benefits was by Ethan Russo.
-It was published in the British Journal of Pharmacology in August 2011 and found that terpenes and cannabinoids worked together to modulate and boost the effects of one another in the endocannabinoid system (ECS).
+It was published in the British Journal of Pharmacology in August 2011 and found that terpenes and cannabinoids work together to modulate and boost one another’s effects in the endocannabinoid system (ECS).

-There are hundreds of terpenes; each of which has unique effects on the human body and mind.
-For instance, myrcene could increase the effects of THC, provide anti-inflammatory and pain-killing effects, and make a person sleepy.
-According to Russo’s paper, the difference between a sedated high and an energetic one is mainly due to the terpenes in the strain, rather than whether it is an indica or a sativa.
+Hundreds of terpenes exist, each having unique effects on the human body and mind.
+For instance, some believe myrcene can increase the effects of THC, resulting in anti-inflammatory and analgesic (pain relief) effects, as well as sleep induction.
+According to Russo’s paper, the difference between a sedated high and an energetic one is mainly due to the strain’s terpenes, rather than whether it is an indica or a sativa.

 Terpenes for Anxiety: Best Options

-The answer to the title question can’t be narrowed down to one single terpene.
+We can’t narrow down the answer to the title question to one single terpene.
 There are well over a hundred terpenes in the average marijuana strain, so it is effectively impossible to determine the single best one for anxiety, or any medical condition for that matter.
 The truth is, we have barely scratched the surface in terms of terpene research.

-This monoterpene is actually called beta-myrcene and is the most abundant terpene in cannabis.
+Myrcene: This monoterpene is called beta-myrcene and is the most abundant terpene in cannabis.
 In liquid form, it is yellow and oily.
-Myrcene provides sedative and anti-inflammatory effects, and it is synergistic with THC.
-In other words, the more myrcene in a strain, the greater the effect caused by THC.
+Some believe that myrcene provides sedative and anti-inflammatory effects.

-This terpene is commonly found in citrus fruits, which means it is likely to be abundant in any strain with an orange or lemon scent.
-It is the second most abundant terpene in weed, and as well as relieving anxiety and depression, it fights bacterial infections and treats ulcers.
-Limonene’s boiling point is 348.8 degrees.
+Limonene: This terpene is common in citrus fruits, which means it may be abundant in any strain with an orange or lemon scent.
+It is the second most common terpene in cannabis; research suggests that it may help relieve anxiety and depression, fight bacterial infections, and address ulcers.

-This terpene is known for its black pepper scent and is a CB2 receptor agonist.
-A 2014 study by Bahi et al., published in the Physiology & Behavior journal, found that beta-caryophyllene reduced the anxiety levels in rodents forced to go through a maze.
-It is a terpene that works particularly well with CBD and is found in hops, black pepper, and rosemary essential oils.
-Beta-caryophyllene’s boiling point is 266 degrees.
+Beta-Caryophyllene This terpene is known for its black pepper scent and serves as a CB2 receptor agonist.
+A 2014 study by Bahi et al., published in the Physiology & Behavior journal, found that beta-caryophyllene reduced the anxiety levels in rodents forced to go through maze puzzles.
+It is a terpene that works particularly well with CBD and is present in hops, black pepper, and rosemary essential oils.

-This is a popular addition to perfume due to its floral scent.
+Linalool: Linalool is a popular addition to perfume due to its floral scent.
+It’s a compound found in many plants such as lavender, jasmine, and basil.
 A study by Linck et al., published in the July 2010 edition of Phytomedicine, found that linalool decreased aggressive behavior in mice.
-A dab of lavender oil on the wrist can reduce your anxiety because it is filled with linalool.
-This terpene is said to make SSRIs more effective, and its boiling point is 388.4 degrees.

-You will find this compound in pine trees and other coniferous plants.
+Alpha-Pinene: Many find this compound in pine trees and other coniferous plants.
 It is believed to help reduce inflammation, kill bacteria, increase cognitive function, and reduce anxiety.
-Alpha-Pinene’s boiling point is 311 degrees.
+Although, like all terpenes, research is still on-going.

 Which Marijuana Strains Should I Choose for Anxiety?